cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note that the Label parameter is not a NULL-terminated string.

-OPAQUE-3DH integrates configuration and additional information in the protocol transcript using the `Context` structure:
+OPAQUE-3DH integrates configuration and additional information in the protocol transcript using the shared `Context` structure:

 ~~~
 struct {